-&lt;sup>146 Cf. Samuel Issacharoff, Beyond the Discrimination Model on Voting, 127 HARV.
-L. REV. 95, 97 (2013) (discussing changes in the legal treatment of one of the landmark pieces of federal civil rights legislation of the Civil Rights Era-the Voting Rights Act-that result from "the increasing disjunction between section 5 [of the Act] and the realities of contemporary political life").
+Harv.
+L. Rev. 95, 97 (2013) (discussing changes in the legal treatment of one of the landmark pieces of federal civil rights legislation of the civil rights era, the Voting Rights Act, that result from "the increasing disjunction between section 5 [of the Act] and the realities of contemporary political life").

-&lt;sup>147 Kalven, supra note 73, at 221 n.125 (quoting Alexander Meiklejohn).
+Kalven, supra note \\\, at 221 n.215 (quoting Alexander Meiklejhon).

-&lt;sup>148 LEWIS, supra note 18, at 243 ("If there is a doubt about the many Supreme Court decisions beginning with Times v.
+Lewis, supra note \\\, at 243 ("If there is a doubt about the many Supreme Court decisions beginning with Times v.
 Sullivan that gave legal force to the First Amendment, it is a wariness about the amount of law and legalism in American society.
-The grandeur and vitality of the First Amendment can be obscured when it is turned over to lawyers.").

-&lt;sup>149 See, e.g., Robert D. Sack, Protection of Opinion Under the First Amendment: Reflections on Alfred Hill, "Defamation and Privacy Under the First Amendment," 100 COLUM.
-L. REV. 294, 295-96 (2000) (noting that the expected case law development after Sullivan and other prominent cases never occurred).
+The grandeur and vitality of the First Amendment can be obscured when it is turned over to lawyers[.]").
+See, e.g., Robert D. Sack, Protection of Opinion Under the First Amendment: Reflections on Alfred Hill, "Defamation and Privacy Under the First Amendment," 100 Colum.
+L. Rev. 294, 295-96 (2000).